roxy-portfolio/Projects/Data Cleaning and Manipulation.md

 - Step intensity (number of steps per minute) didn’t influence the risk of death, suggesting that the total number of steps per day is more important than intensity.
 Source: [NIH Research Matters](https://www.nih.gov/news-events/nih-research-matters/number-steps-day-more-important-step-intensity)

+#### Summary Statistics
+Here are some quick summary statistics about each table:

 ````sql